 An overview of population health concepts that illustrates the intersection between the principles of epidemiology and models of population health management with emphasis on improving the health of communities and populations.
 The leading health indicators as identified in Healthy People 2020 serve as a focal point for the course.

-MHA 715 Legal and Ethical Perspectives in Healthcare Administration

-Exploration of the ethical and legal implications of various situations found in healthcare settings.
-Legal foundations, principles and processes, including the origins of health law, will be emphasized.
+MHA 715 Legal and Ethical Perspectives in Healthcare Administration principles and processes, including the origins of health law, will be emphasized.
 A major component will focus on issues in biomedical such as: euthanasia, abortion, access to care, and biotechnology.